structured-query-language/structured-query-language.github.io/unpivot-multiple-columns in-snowflake.md

-# Unpivot multiple columns in Snowflake
+# UNPIVOT multiple columns in Snowflake

 ## Example 1: Unpivot 3 Columns
 Suppose you have a Wide Table format Performance Ratings data as following: